 Modified Atmosphere Packaging(MAP) is a packaging method that can effectively extend the shelf life without affecting the appearance.
 Simply put, it is to fill the package with a specific gas to isolate the package from the air, so as to prevent food deterioration and metal oxidation.
-Below we will introduce the history, principle and application of MAP.

-You may not know that about 80% of the earth’s atmosphere is nitrogen.
+About 80% of the earth’s atmosphere is nitrogen.
 As early as 1772, Swedish chemist Carl Wilhelm Scheele understood the existence of a variety of substances in the air, of which what could not burn was then known as foul air, and the gas that could fuel combustion was called fire air.
 With the advancement of technology, the nature of air has gradually become clear, and its name has been determined by IUPAC.
 These discoveries and advancements have laid the foundation for the subsequent development of the packaging industry.

 In 1821, French medical researcher Jacques Etienne Berard discovered that the shelf life of fruits was greatly extended under low oxygen conditions.
 Subsequently, the results of this research began to be used in the 1930s, and a storage method called (CAS) Controlled Atmosphere Storage —— by creating a storage room with a high CO2 environment to extend the shelf life began to emerge.
 In the 1970s, Mexico appeared to fill the packaging with gas to extend the shelf life.
 Later, they were called MAP (Modified Atmosphere Packaging).
 At first, they were only used for fresh food, and then various types of packaging began to develop rapidly.
-The filled gas mainly includes high oxygen, nitrogen, carbon dioxide and other gases.
+The filled gas mainly includes high oxygen, nitrogen, carbon dioxide, and other gases.
 Now, the additives approved by the EU include many such gases: